achilleasmitos/lost_magic_reckoning/Documentation/Reading from files.md

 followed by the command you tried to use.

 If nothing shows up in the command name, this signals to you that you have used an extra command end ("@@@") somewhere.
 Check that commands always have a single start and single end, as described above.

+Regularly, arguments to commands are not input correctly (either due to a typo or simply dut to an illegal argument).
+Most times, such commands will pick up on this error and print an appropriate message to the console that is hopefully helpful enough.
+If you are unsure as to how to use a command, refer back to the example for it; the example should cover most (if not all) cases!

 Another common mis-use is the attempt to nest different commands within each other (for example, having a SLEEP_FOR command inside a TEXT command).
 This is not (yet) possible!
 Commands should always be separate.